Capitals sign Dillon to 4-year deal, Kempny out 6-8 months

+“I think it is a great fit,” Dillon said.
+“For the way that the culture is built here in Washington, we expect to win.
+We expect to have success.
+I think with the players that we have and the mindset that most of us all have, we’re all excited already to get going for next year to get back to the winning ways.”

-Like Kempny in 2018 when the Capitals won the Stanley Cup, Dillon fit in seamlessly after they acquired him at the trade deadline.
+Like Kempny in 2018 when the Capitals won the Stanley Cup, Dillon fit in seamlessly after he was acquired at the trade deadline.
 As much as they are up against the flat, $81.5 million salary cap, the Capitals could use long-term injury relief with Kempny to keep Dillon.

-It’s unclear when the 2020-21 season will start, though Commissioner Gary Bettman said on NHL Network that Jan.
-1 was the new target date.
-Kempny’s recovery would take him out through at least March.
+Given the NHL’s new target date to start next season Jan.
+1, Kempny could miss the entire regular season.

 The 30-year-old was injured during training in his native Czech Republic.
 After being a part of the Cup-winning team, Kempny missed the 2019 playoffs and start of last season with a torn left hamstring.